'Life-threatening' cold to hit much of U.S. in major winter storm. Here's what to know

 Chicago may see some of its coldest days in five years.

-Some GOP candidates, including Nikki Haley and Ron DeSantis, canceled some of their in-person events in Iowa, citing unsafe weather conditions.
+Some GOP candidates, including Nikki Haley and Ron DeSantis, canceled some of their in-person events in Iowa, citing unsafe weather.

 The National Weather Service in Des Moines, Iowa, issued a guide to cold weather safety tips.
 It urges people to limit their time exposed to extreme cold, as frostbite is possible in as little as 10 minutes.